symmetryinvestments/concurrency/README.md

 - `completeWithCancellation`.
 Wraps the Sender and redirects the setValue termination to complete with cancellation.
 The Sender is not allowed to produce a Value.

 - `toShared`.
 Wraps a Sender in a SharedSender that forwards the same termination call to each connected Receiver.

+- `forwardOn`.
+Run the completion of a Sender on a specific Scheduler.

 ## Streams